Skip links

 in Tags

-A team of scientists from UK, Japan, USA, Canada, Sweden reveal the genetic mapping of human chromosome 22 (545 genes and 134 known pseudo-genes), the second smallest, consists of 33 million base pairs and could contain up to 1000 genes
+A team of scientists from the UK, Japan, USA, Canada, Sweden reveal the genetic mapping of human chromosome 22 (545 genes and 134 known pseudo-genes), the second smallest, consists of 33 million base pairs and could contain up to 1000 genes

 1999